broodmare/Remains-Source2/readme.md

 \#####

 Bugs:
- - Stairs are broke
+ - Stairs are broke unless jumping/falling onto them.
- - Audio fails to play frequently
+ - Audio fails to play frequently.
- - Beartraps can't be disarmed
+ - Beartraps can't be disarmed.
  - Main menu theme plays for a moment before the game realizes it should be muted.
+ - Crafting is broke, no recipes are displayed.

 \#####